0xGingi/oneko.js/README.md

 # oneko.js

+Fork of oneko to turn it into a simple coin collection game

 A hacky script I wrote to put a cat on my site.

 The default image is `oneko.gif` in the same directory as the script.
 This can be changed by adding `data-cat="yourimage.png"` to your `<script>` tag.